 How many children are in each class?

-There are normally 6-12 families enrolled in each class.
+There are normally 6-12 families enrolled in each class, or up to 14 children.
 Occasionally there may be one or two extra families sampling or making up a missed class.
 In mixed-age classes, each child or set of siblings is accompanied by a parent or caregiver.